-Related cells joined together are collectively referred to as a tissue.
+Tissues are related cells Cells Cells are the basic building blocks of the body.
+All tissues and organs are made of billions of different cells.
+Human cells vary in size, but all are quite small.
+Even the largest, a fertilized... read more that are joined together.
 The cells in a tissue are not identical, but they work together to accomplish specific functions.
+For example, muscle tissue has muscle cells, which contract to make the muscle move.
+Muscle tissue also has nerve cells, which send signals to tell the muscle when to contract and relax.
 A sample of tissue removed for examination under a microscope (biopsy) contains many types of cells, even though a doctor may be interested in only one specific type.

 Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.
 It is present in almost every organ, forming a large part of skin, tendons, joints, ligaments, blood vessels, and muscles.
 The characteristics of connective tissue and the types of cells it contains vary, depending on where it is found in the body.